Franco Causio

 Franco Causio (/it/; born 1 February 1949) is an Italian former professional footballer who won the 1982 FIFA World Cup and came through the ranks of his hometown club Lecce before making his name at Juventus for many years in the 1970s and 1980s.
-Regarded as one of Italy's greatest ever wingers, throughout his career, he was given the nickname "The Baron", because of his stylish moves on the pitch, as well as his well-educated upbringing, and his fair attitude in life.
+Throughout his career, he was given the nickname "The Baron" due to his playing style, upbringing, and sportsmanship.

-Biography

-Causio was born in Lecce, Apulia, and moved to Juventus when he was 17.

 Club career

 Causio (right) with Juventus in 1973, against Todd of Derby County (left), during the semifinal round of the European Cup.

 After some years on loan in Serie B (playing in Reggina and Palermo), he returned to Juventus in 1970.
 For 11 years he wore the number 7 jersey for Juventus, and played alongside notable players such as Roberto Bettega, Roberto Boninsegna, Pietro Anastasi, Claudio Gentile, Marco Tardelli, Dino Zoff, Gaetano Scirea and Antonio Cabrini.
-During a highly successful period with the club, he won the scudetto six times, as well as winning a Coppa Italia, and an UEFA Cup.
+During his period with the club, he won the Scudetto six times, as well as winning a Coppa Italia, and an UEFA Cup.
 He also reached the European Cup final with Juventus during the 1972–73 season, as well as the Intercontinental Cup final that same year, narrowly missing out on a treble with the club, following their defeat in the Coppa Italia final that season, despite their Serie A title.
 His best finish in the European Cup Winners' Cup was during the 1979–80 season, when Juventus reached the semi-finals of the tournament.

 Immediately after winning the Scudetto for the sixth time in his final season with Juventus, he moved to Udinese in 1981, where he played for three years, teaming up with Brazil national team star player Zico.
 Following his time at Udinese he played for Inter, and then joined his local town's football team, Lecce, in its debut in Serie A (1985–86).
 He finished his career playing for Serie B team Triestina at the age of 39.

 International career

 Causio made his debut with the Italy national team on 29 April 1972 in a 0–0 draw against Belgium, in a UEFA Euro 1972 qualifying match.
 He was in the Italian squad at the 1974 World Cup, and at the 1978 World Cup, where the Italians finished in fourth place after reaching the semi-final.
 He also represented Italy at the 1980 UEFA European Football Championship on home soil, where they once again finished in fourth place after a semi-final finish.
 He was most notably a member of the Italy squad that won the 1982 World Cup.
-With two red cards throughout his international career, he is Italy's most red carded player ever, alongside Giancarlo Antognoni and Daniele De Rossi.
+With two red cards throughout his international career, he holds the record for the most red cards in the history of the Italy national team, alongside Giancarlo Antognoni and Daniele De Rossi.